 Kaczynski had to resist intense pressure from his court-appointed defence lawyers to plead insanity.
 In his journal he had once expressed the hope, right at the beginning of his campaign, that he wouldn’t be taken alive when the time came.
-Now, he’d chosen to live.
+Now, he chose to live.
 He’d decided that wanted to stand trial.
 He would conduct his own defence if his lawyers wouldn’t co-operate.
 He would plead sanity.

-The courts were never going to let them happen.
+The courts were never going to let that happen.
 The Unabomber case was not going to trial without an insanity defence.
 After protracted negotiations he eventually agreed to plead guilty to all charges in exchange for life imprisonment without parole, rather than the death penalty.

 Bill Joy was profoundly impressed by the Kaczynski passage in Kurzweil’s book.
 Four years after the publication of ‘Industrial Society and its Future’ Joy published his article, in which he condemns the Unabomber’s actions and calls him ‘criminally insane.’
 But he does not dismiss his argument, and nor did many who read the ‘Unabomber manifesto’.
 Some hailed it as a work of great profundity, and many acknowledged the rationality of Kaczynski’s argument.

 Joy’s article is riveting, and has been widely read.
 The Age of Spiritual Machines was a best-seller.
-So whatever the rights and wrongs of murdering a man because he’s the CEO of a logging company, or an ad man for helping to sanitise the public image of Exxon-Mobil after the Exxon Valdez oil disaster — whatever the rights and wrongs of this archetypal revenge tragedy, the Unabomber did get his message out, and particularly this passage, thanks to Kurzweil and Joy.
+So whatever the rights and wrongs of murdering a man because he’s the CEO of a logging company, or an ad man for helping to sanitise the public image of Exxon-Mobil after the Exxon Valdez oil disaster — whatever the rights and wrongs of this archetypal revenge tragedy, the Unabomber did get his message out, in particular that passage.

 And that message, I think, can be boiled down to two words.

-Kaczynski doesn’t focus on the technology itself so much as the knowledge-elites that control it, and Joy follows him in this, only briefly reviewing the potentials of the three technologies that would dominate the twenty-first century — genetics, robotics, and nanotechnology — in symbiosis with the umbrella technology, the digital architecture, under development since the Second World War.
+Kaczynski doesn’t focus on the technology itself so much as the knowledge-elites that control it, and Joy follows him in this, only briefly reviewing the potentials of the three technologies that would dominate the twenty-first century — genetics, robotics, and nanotechnology — in conjunction with the umbrella technology, the digital architecture under development since the Second World War.